costiagur/ColorFormulae/README.md

 # ColorFormulae
-Color fonts of cells with constants in red and cells with formulae in blue.
+Color fonts of cells with constants in red and cells with formulae in blue in Excel.